lukengo3008/Melanoma-Detection-Project/README.md

 # CNN
-a CNN based model which can accurately detect melanoma.
+A CNN based model which can accurately detect melanoma.